Shreykr/coupon-validator/README.md

   ```
   npm run start
   ```
-  -You can now create coupons and apply them on a cart value to test its validity.
+- You can now create coupons and apply them on a cart value to test its validity.

 #### Screenshot